 Pakistan is made up of four provinces: Balochistan, Khyber Pakhtunkhwa, Punjab, and Sindh.
 There are also two autonomous territories – Azad Jammu and Kashmir and Gilgit Baltistan – and one federal territory, Islamabad, which is the capital of Pakistan.

 Karachi is the capital of the province of Sindh and Pakistan’s largest city with a population of over 18 million.
 This makes it one of the biggest cities in the world!
 There’s no shortage of places to visit in Karachi, just watching the crazy traffic could entertain you all day.

 Whether it’s exploring the historic markets, paying tribute to Pakistan’s founder, or shopping in the countries biggest mall, Karachi has you covered.
 For more inspiration on where to visit in Karachi, check out my complete guide to visiting Karachi.

 Pakistan is home to many important historical places, including six UNESCO World Heritage sites.
-Two of these are in the province of Sindh.
+Two of these historical places to visit are in Sindh.

 Just 28km outside of Karachi are the Chaukhandi Tombs.
 This historical site contains tombs of the ancestors of a local tribe, which are estimated to be from the 15th-18th century.

 This historical place in Sindh was only discovered in the early 1900s, soon followed by an extensive study and excavation of the area.
 It was concluded that the mounds and ruins were once part of the Indus Valley Civilization, a contemporary of Ancient Egypt and Mesopotamia.

 Mohenjo-daro is now listed as a UNESCO World Heritage Site with immense historical significance, making it one of the best tourist places in Pakistan.

 Like many places we visited in Pakistan, I was shocked at the number of tourists, or lack thereof, visiting here.
 I cannot think of many places in the world these days where you can walk around an ancient civilization without hoards of tourists.
 Just one more reason to love Pakistan!